StevenAttipoe/echo-chatbot/README.md

 # echo-chatbot
 Echo is a company assistant AI chat bot powered by OpenAI, LangChain and Pinecone.
+Echo was built using Sveltekit and Firebase.

 # create-svelte